Chamic languages: Classification

 The Proto-Chamic numerals from 7 to 9 are shared with those of the Malayic languages, providing partial evidence for a Malayo-Chamic subgrouping.

 Roger Blench also proposes that there may have been at least one other Austroasiatic branch in coastal Vietnam that is now extinct, based on various Austroasiatic loanwords in modern-day Chamic languages that cannot be clearly traced to existing Austroasiatic branches.

 Reconstruction

 The Proto-Chamic reconstructed below is from Graham Thurgood's 1999 publication From Ancient Cham to Modern Dialects.

 Consonants

 The following table of Proto-Chamic presyllabic consonants are from Thurgood.
 There are a total of 13–14 presyllabic consonants depending on whether or not *ɲ is counted.
 Non-presyllabic consonants include *ʔ, *ɓ, *ɗ, *ŋ, *y, *w.
 Aspirated consonants are also reconstructable for Proto-Chamic.

 The following consonant clusters are reconstructed for Proto-Chamic: *pl-, *bl-, *kl-, *gl-, *pr-, *tr-, *kr-, *br-, *dr-.
+Initial *n did not exist, it was replaced by *l instead (*nanaq → *lanah "pus").

 Vowels

 There are four vowels (*-a, *-i, *-u, and *-e, or alternatively *-ə) and three diphthongs (*-ay, *-uy, *-aw).